-Over these two junior years in the neurosurgical residency, each resident completes 16 months (in four month blocks) on the neurosurgical services at Duke University Hospital, and one four-month off-service block rotating through the SICU, CTICU, neuro-oncology, and radiosurgery/neurointerventional radiology (PGY-2).
+Over these two junior years in the neurosurgical residency, each resident completes 16 months (in four month blocks) on the neurosurgical services at Duke University Hospital.

-The order in which the rotations are completed varies, but the off-service block, and pediatric neurosurgery uniformly occur during the PGY-2 year.
+The order in which the rotations are completed varies.
 Neurosurgical service rotations are completed with each resident spending four consecutive months as the junior resident for a given service to permit optimal learning through repetition and relationship building with faculty.
 The neurosurgical services are as follows:

 PGY-4 (Academic Year)

-A new addition to the residency is the physician-scientist track.
+Residents may also participate in the physician-scientist track.
 Residents declare for this track at the conclusion of intern year or early in PGY-2 year.
-The Academic Day can be used to rotate through approved labs in order to select a primary research mentor.
-Currently there are 30 approved faculty across Duke University who participate.
+Currently there are 30 approved faculty across Duke University who participate and serve as mentors.
 These have been divided into nine research concentrations.
-Once a resident selects a mentor and concentration, a PhD thesis-style committee is formed for the resident that meets regularly throughout the resident’s training to oversee his or her research and career milestones.
+Once a resident selects a mentor and concentration, a PhD thesis-style committee is formed for the resident that meets regularly throughout the resident’s training to oversee their research and career milestones.
 Specific courses during the PGY-4 year and the Path to Independence program in the PGY-7 year (which leads to a K or R award application) are additional features/requirements.